-We arrived at Country Hotel Bosco Ciancio down a long and wooded driveway, the kind that makes you hold your breath because you know something special is waiting on the other end.
-What we saw gave us that ‘fairytale cottage in the forest’ feel as the driveway opened up into a clearing with a long stone and wood building complete with a black iron gate.
+We arrived at Country Hotel Bosco Ciancio inside Sicily’s Etna Park, passing down a long and wooded driveway, the kind that makes you hold your breath because you know something special is waiting on the other end.
+What we saw gave us that ‘fairytale cottage in the forest’ feel as the driveway opened up into a clearing with a long stone and wood building, complete with a black iron gate.

 We parked the car and walked through the chill of an early October evening into a stone courtyard divided by a patch of green grass with a gnarled old olive tree at one end.
 At the other end was a wide rock terrace dotted with small umbrella tables.
 Soft lights began to glow around the courtyard as darkness crept over the land.
 We stood there, enveloped in a realm of rustic enchantment.

 Alberto, the proprietor of the hotel, met us inside with a warm reception.
-He explained that the hotel was a part of the old manor of the Ciancio Dukes.
-The old stone villa was thoughtfully and authentically restored into the hotel it is today on 30 acres of chestnut, oak, pine and birch forests.
+He explained that the hotel was a part of the ancient estate of Baroni Ciancio, duke of Adrano.
+The old stone villa was thoughtfully and authentically restored into the hotel it is today on 74 acres of chestnut, oak, pine and birch forests.

 The hotel encompasses fifteen rooms gathered around a central courtyard.
-Each room is tastefully yet simply decorated with warm colors and terracotta tiles.
-Alberto is still adding some personal touches throughout the building.
+Each room is tastefully yet simply decorated with warm colors, wood beams, and terracotta tiles.
+Alberto is still adding some small embellishments throughout the building.
 We found our room with attached bathroom very comfortable.
-The romantic ambiance of the courtyard aglow at night from our upstairs balcony was lovely.
+The romantic ambiance of the courtyard and terrace aglow at night from our panoramic balcony view was lovely.

 Alberto has put some personal touch into this particular room with a local Chestnut tree headboard.